-A federal lawsuit has been filed against L’Oreal and other manufacturers and distributors of hair straightening products have been linked to a higher incidence of uterine cancer in those who use the product with frequency.
+A federal lawsuit has been filed against L’Oreal and other manufacturers and distributors of hair straightening products have been linked to a higher incidence of uterine cancer in those who use the product frequently.

-According to the National Institutes of Health, “Women who used chemical hair straightening products were at higher risk for uterine cancer compared to women who did not report using these products, according to a new study from the National Institutes of Health.
+According to the National Institutes of Health, “Women who used chemical hair straightening products were at higher risk for uterine cancer compared to women who did not report using these products.
 The researchers found no associations with uterine cancer for other hair products that the women reported using, including hair dyes, bleach, highlights, or perms.

 The study data includes 33,497 U.S. women ages 35-74 participating in the Sister Study, a study led by the National Institute of Environmental Health Sciences (NIEHS), part of NIH, that seeks to identify risk factors for breast cancer and other health conditions.
 The women were followed for almost 11 years and during that time 378 uterine cancer cases were diagnosed.